 - give us feedback or contact us.

 - Third parties or publicly available sources.
-We will receive personal data about you from (a) analytics providers such as Google based outside the UK; (b) advertising networks; and (c) search information providers.
+We will receive personal data about you from (a) analytics providers such as Google; (b) advertising networks; and (c) search information providers.

 Please note that we may process your personal data without your knowledge or consent, in compliance with the above rules, where this is required or permitted by law.